an object that can be mutually connected with any number of partners More...

 inline |

-steals all of that
+steals all of that's partners, leaving that unconnected

-is first disconnected from all its own partners
+this is first disconnected from all its own partners